Cletus-Hope/wgs_of_salmonella/batch_vf_analysis/README.md

-Virulence factors from rodent and pig salmonella datasets were detected using abricate and plasmidfinder database.
+Virulence factors from rodent and pig salmonella datasets were detected using abricate and virulence finder database.